 - External Battery

-For rides over about 45 minutes, I use this to provide power to my cheap ‘action camera’, the battery for which doesn’t last too much longer than that.
+For rides over about 45 minutes, I use this to provide power to my GoPro camera, the battery for which doesn’t last a particularly long time.
 Most power packs will keep a camera going for many hours, great for the longer rides.
 This is also useful as emergency power if the smartphone should run out of juice for any reason.

 - Credit/Debit/Pre-pay Card